danilocgraciano/python3/README.md

-## Self studies about Python language
+## Self study about Python language

 ### Games Project
 - Input and output on terminal